 For the most part, the exposure notification system runs on your device.
 Identifiers are collected and matched entirely on your smartphone and are not shared with a central system.
 There are two exceptions to this:

-- When a user is diagnosed with COVID-19 and chooses to report that positive diagnosis to the contact tracing app, the most recent identifier beacons (from the last 14 days) are added to the positive diagnosis list shared by a public health authority to allow others who came in contact with that identifier to be alerted.
+- When a user is diagnosed with COVID-19 and chooses to report that positive diagnosis to the contact tracing system, the most recent identifier beacons (from the last 14 days) are added to the positive diagnosis list shared by a public health authority to allow others who came in contact with that identifier to be alerted.

-- When a user is notified through their app that they've come into contact with an individual who has tested positive for COVID-19, the day the contact occurred, how long it lasted, and the Bluetooth signal strength of that contact is shared.
+- When a user is notified through their smartphone that they've come into contact with an individual who has tested positive for COVID-19, the day the contact occurred, how long it lasted, and the Bluetooth signal strength of that contact is shared.

 Exposure Notification Privacy Details